Blog Entry

 Base on the above calculation we could use the nearest higher value available on the market; which is 47 Ohm, 0.5 watt resistor (for heat dissipation usually we use twice of the watt value calculated).

-With the hFE minimum of 100; the minimum current required in the transistor’s base terminal to drive the LED is:
+Assuming the hFE minimum is 100; the minimum current required in the transistor’s base terminal to drive the LED is:

 IC = hFE x IB